peteratticusberg/orc/lib/amb.md

 Vlad Trifa - cofounder of EVRYTHING, a company that built large scale IoT platforms and co-author of Building the Web of things. ([src](https://en.wikipedia.org/wiki/Vlad_Trifa))

-Stefan Meyer - A Food Science PhD with 20 years experience in industry. ([src](https://www.linkedin.com/in/drstefanmeyer/))
+Stefan Meyer - A food science PhD with 20 years experience in industry. ([src](https://www.linkedin.com/in/drstefanmeyer/))

 ## Technology